-Electric toothbrush deals are sure to be among the best Black Friday deals, but you should be aware that these things are on sale ALL the time, and consequently it may not be worth waiting.
+Electric toothbrush deals are sure to be among the best deals around, but you should be aware that these things are on sale ALL the time, and consequently it may not be worth waiting.

 Electric toothbrushes are one of those consumer durables where once you've tried it once, you don't want to go back to what you had before – manual brushing is just so 20th century.
 Due to the baffling way market leaders Philips and Oral-B go about doing business, their are dozens of options on sale, with only minor variations between them and there are always discounts to be had.
 Oh, and as a result, frequently more high-end brushes will actually cost less than supposedly more basic ones.
 It makes no sense, but it's good for you, so long as you buy at the right time.

 The best prices on our favourite electric toothbrushes

 Buying an electric toothbrush: what you need to know

 Electric toothbrushes, when used correctly, are far, far better than manual brushes, and worth it if you value healthy teeth and gums (and don't fancy another painful appointment with the hygienist).
 And who doesn't value healthy teeth and gums?

 The electric toothbrush market is dominated by Oral B, with its rotary action brushes, and Philips with its Sonicare brushes, which use the power of vibration to dislodge debris and buff teeth and gums to a fine sheen.